kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/sorting.md

   </iframe>
 </div>

-As mentioned by the video, books are a great example of something that can be sorted.
+As mentioned by the video, books are a great example of an item that can be sorted.
 In this class, for simplicity we will primarily focus on sorting integers.

 <aside>
 <b>Check your understanding</b>